petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/creating-data-set-views.md

 !!! important
    This feature is currently behind a [developer feature flag](../../system-administration/configuring-liferay/feature-flags.md#dev-feature-flags) (LPS-167253) and a [beta feature flag](../../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags) (LPS-164563).

-After [creating data sets](./creating-data-sets.md), you can create data set views to customize how you display your data set.
+Create data set views to customize how you display your data set.

 To create a data set view,